levgui/OtakuthonGameShows/README.md

 # OtakuthonGameShows

-This is a for fun project for Otakuthon
+This is a for fun project for Otakuthon.

+I built this as a personal project and would love to help build more game shows for the next editions of Otakuthon.

+My goal would be to make more game ideas come to life and improve the experience of everyone involved; players, crowd and staff hosting the games.

-The data set used is : https://www.kaggle.com/datasets/junaidk0012/anime-dataset-2024
+The data set currently used in the app is : https://www.kaggle.com/datasets/junaidk0012/anime-dataset-2024

+This data set contains over 25 000 anime from MyAnimeList as of August 2024.
+The data source used by the app can easily be updated or changed in the future.

 # Try it out
 1. Download "ANIME CATEGORIES GAME VX.zip" at the root of the project to try it out